Pylons/pyramid/docs/narr/introduction.rst

 less featureful than any released version of Zope's publisher.

-:mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses, and integrates Zope, Paste, and WebOb libraries to form the basis for a simple web object publishing framework.
+:mod:`repoze.bfg` uses the :term:`WSGI` protocol to handle requests and responses, and integrates :term:`Zope`, :term:`Paste`, and :term:`WebOb` libraries to form the basis for a simple web object publishing framework.

 Similarities with Other Frameworks
 ----------------------------------